Haloperidol: Distribution and metabolism

 Haloperidol is heavily protein bound in human plasma, with a free fraction of only 7.5 to 11.6%.
 It is also extensively metabolized in the liver with only about 1% of the administered dose excreted unchanged in the urine.
 The greatest proportion of the hepatic clearance is by glucuronidation, followed by reduction and CYP-mediated oxidation, primarily by CYP3A4.
+Haloperidol is metabolized into HPP+, a monoaminergic neurotoxin related to MPTP, by CYP3A enzymes.